oasis-tcs/openc2-jadn/jadn-v2.0.md

     * if *maxf* is present, an instance MUST be considered invalid if its value is greater than *maxf*.

-#### 4.2.1.12 Combine
-The *combine* option specifies that a [Choice](#42222-choice---untagged-union) instance must be valid against a logical combination of types.
-The single-character value indicates the combination type:
-* A = AND: data must be an instance of `allOf` the Choice types
-* O = OR: data must be an instance of `anyOf` the Choice types (at least one, short-circuit evaluated in field order)
-* X = XOR: data must be an instance of exactly `oneOf` the Choice types

-#### 4.2.1.13 Extension Point
-The *extend* option is an assertion that an Enumerated, Choice, Array, Map or Record type MAY be incomplete and that future versions MAY add new fields that do not change the definitions of existing fields.
-This option does not affect the validity of data with respect to a specific schema, it is an indicator that applications may be able to obtain a newer version of the same package for which the data is valid.
-Types without this option assert that the package identifier will be changed if any field is added, modified, or deleted.

 #### 4.2.1.14 Default Value
 The *default* option specifies the initial or default value of a field.
 Applications deserializing a document MUST initialize an unspecified type with its default value.